dibyendumajumdar/ravi/readthedocs/ravi-jit-infra.rst

 function until a function is compiled.
 Once any function in the module is compiled, then a new module is allocated.
 Each module of course gets its own MCJIT instance.

-For Ravi, I want to have an abtraction layer that hides all this detail and allows us to change the implementation strategy without having to modify the rest of the system.
+For Ravi, I want to have an abstraction layer that hides all this detail and allows us to change the implementation strategy without having to modify the rest of the system.
 In order to allow that I have created the following two interfaces.

 RaviJITState interface